-By the second half of the century, the large brewing conglomerates and national brands dominated their markets by limiting their beers to this singular-style in watered-down versions.
-Variety?
-There wasn't any.
-Likewise, in the United Kingdom, traditional brewing methods were being phased out through the modernization of equipment and introduction of less labor-intensive techniques for greater efficiency.
+Furthermore, in the United Kingdom, traditional brewing methods were being phased out through the modernization of equipment and introduction of less labor-intensive techniques for greater efficiency.

 Home brewing became legal in the U.K. in 1963, setting in motion an outlet for a small army of those persons passionate for flavorful beers.
-Then in 1965, two breweries quietly set the sparks of a worldwide revolution against the modernization trend and returned to tradition:
+Then in 1965, two breweries quietly set the tinder of a worldwide revolution against the modernization trend and returned to tradition:

 The first was Anchor Brewing Company, a tiny brewery in San Francisco, which was rescued from closure by appliance heir, Fritz Maytag.
 Within a few years, Maytag reintroduced Anchor's flagship beer, Anchor Steam, as a 100-percent malt beer.